 ***1/2

-Gender-bending a Clockwork Orange / Captains Courageous bad boy rehab adventure into erotic surrealist shapes no unlike like Batailles' Story of the Eye and Angela Carter's Passion of a New Eve, comes Mandico's Les garçons sauvages.
-Five over-privileged punks are pressed aboard a rough trade reform school rehab fishing boat after Trevor incites them to violence against their indulgent lit teacher during a masked drunken Macbeth performance.
-A kind of scared straight at sea adventure helmed by a very salty sadistic captain with a map tattooed on his penis--one of many we'll see, though they all seem rough, uncircumcised, woven from burlap--results.
-Collared and tied to the ship and regularly choked to within an inch of their lives at the salty captain's whim, (most of) the boys gradually become submissive, the rough living snapping them out of their entitled sadistic funk...
+Gender-bending a Clockwork Orange / Captains Courageous bad boy rehab adventure into erotic surrealist shapes not unlike like Batailles' Story of the Eye and Angela Carter's Passion of a New Eve, comes Mandico's Les garçons sauvages.
+Five over-privileged boys are pressed aboard a rough trade reform school rehab fishing boat after Trevor (a malicious spiritual force envisioned by the boys as dog with a jeweled mask) incites them to violence against their indulgent lit teacher during a masked drunken Macbeth performance.
+A kind of 'scared straight at sea' adventure, the ship is helmed by a very salty sadistic captain with a map tattooed on his penis--one of many we'll see, though they all seem rough, uncircumcised and woven from burlap--results.
+Collared and tied to the ship and regularly choked to within an inch of their lives at the salty captain's whim, (most of) the boys gradually become submissive, the rough living snapping them out of their entitled sadistic prep school funk...

-But that's just the beginning of this bizarro odyssey.
-The destination of the ship is a mysterious island with sexually active vegetation (which the boys take relentless advantage of).
-The ever-present smell of oysters, and the sap, pollen and other juices of the island leave a strange hormonal magic in the air, enough to slowly turn these rough trade specimens into girls (their penises drop off and are swept away in the uncaring surf, suddenly no more relevant than land crabs).
+But that's just the beginning of this bizarro odyssey!
+The destination of the ship is a mysterious island with sexually active vegetation (which the boys are encouraged to take relentless advantage of).
+Oysters, oozing tree sap, pollen, the salty sea, and other island fragrances infise a strange hormonal magic in the air, enough to slowly turn these rough trade specimens into girls (their penises drop off and are swept away in the uncaring surf, suddenly no more relevant than land crabs).
 Meanwhile trees and rocks become giant asses and mocking breasts.
-"Luckily," a mysterious lady (formerly male) doctor (Löwensohn) arrives to take them under her wing; together they start sexually devouring and killing randy sailors, committing high seas mutiny, and surrendering to the intoxicating touch and taste of the local plant life.
-For the captain and the doctor, it's a living.
+"Luckily," a mysterious lady (formerly male) doctor (Löwensohn) arrives to take them under her wing; together they will eventually start sexually devouring and killing randy sailors, committing high seas mutiny, and surrendering to the intoxicating touch and taste of the local plant life.
+For the in-cahoots captain and the doctor, it's a living.

 The great twist though is that these boys are all played by girls, to start with, and the freedom accorded these already free French actresses allows them to swagger and strut in ways that do a heart good to see.
-For the French woman, sexual aggression in men isn't, apparently, the existential threat it is here in the US.
-In the French system, it's merely recognized as performance, one the girls-as-boys are all keen to embody, strutting and making lewd gestures and wave their cocks around like they just strapped them on, their fair feminine features actually make them perfect as teenage boys.
-While their burlap members fall off, they behold their new breasts like they just got their team colors.
-It's quite revealing when deconstructing the postures and posing of the Paris is Burning houses (with which it would make a wild double feature), all swivel-hipped sailors and grabby crotch-forward surrender --the way letting your unconscious anima/animus stretch out in drag brings all sorts of in-the-moment awareness and mojo.
+Female sexual aggression isn't, apparently, the same existential threat in France as it is here in the US.
+It's merely recognized as performance, one the girls-as-boys are all keen to embody, strutting and making lewd gestures and wave their cocks around like they just strapped them on, their fair feminine features actually make them perfect as teenage boys.
+While their burlap members fall off, they behold their new breasts like they just earned their team colors.
+It's quite revealing when deconstructing the postures and posing of performative manly mannishness ala Beau Travail (with which it would make a wild double feature), all swivel-hipped sailors and grabby crotch-forward surrender --the way letting your unconscious anima/animus stretch out in drag brings all sorts of in-the-moment awareness and mojo.
 It's twice as sexy as it should be, really, no matter what your persuasion.

 What does it all mean?
 Why don't you read some Batailles, Huysmanns and Angela Carter and learn something about just how precarious your own sexuality is.
 Words on a page can reorganize the molecular structure of your private parts!
 Read the wrong book and get aroused in places you didn't even know were there, and maybe weren't before you read it.
 Suddenly buried infant memories sweep up onto the rocks as gender's social constructs are surrendered to the lapping oyster-rich waves.